intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/2-configure-control-elements.md

 import copyall_overwrite from './img/copyall_overwrite.png'
 import open_add_action from './img/open_add_action.png'

-The available tools above the action blocks can be used to make adjustments to the action chain quickly and also to reorganize configurations.
-Beside altering the default configurations, you can also add new action blocks to the action chain.
+*Below you'll find a lot of useful information about creating your own Grid configuration in Editor, with examples and explanations detailing every move.*

+---

 ## Change the selected event's action chain

+The available tools above the Action blocks can be used to make adjustments to the Action chain quickly and also to reorganize configurations.
+Beside altering the default configurations, you can also add new Action blocks to the Action chain.

 1. Change the order with drag area
 2. Select actions